Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

 			<img src="documentation/testing-ms2/markers-map-size.png">

 			However, this still only solved half of the problem.
 The standard size of Google Maps has a landscape styled viewport, while many of the Places of Interest featured on
             Nicer Tours tours were more on a North-South axis.
-Thus the decision was taken to vary the size of the map height both depending on the screen size and of the Points of
+Thus the decision was taken to vary the size of the map height both depending on the screen size and on the Points of
             Interest being highlighted.
 Thus, outside of the Google Maps API code, jQuery was added.
 The jQuery was not added for a general map view, but for each section of the tour in question: Thus clicking on a certain button on the tour page will bring the map into view - that is, change its status from hidden to visible, adjust its size and orientation, adjust its centre point to make the markers (and/or Infowindows) appear in the most centralised position possible for each screen size, and make sure